 Windows 10 is much more than a new OS

 Windows 10 is not simply a technical migration; in fact, it is an opportunity to further enable financial institutions to enhance security and bring the omni-channel world to life.

 Microsoft’s latest operating system comes with additional functionalities and improved security.
-Among the advanced features available in the enterprise edition, Device Guard is one of the most anticipated.
+Among the advanced features available, Device Guard is one of the most anticipated.
 Operating alongside Windows 10 as a mini-operating system, this new security feature blocks malicious software giving ATMs an extra level of protection.

 Migrating to Windows 10 enables financial institutions to modernize their ATMs and to support branch transformation solutions, improving the user experience.
 The integration of technologies such as Internet of Things (IoT) smart sensors, biometrics, and contactless/mobile payments technologies into the ATM fleet allows users to seamlessly connect and interact with the machine, while financial institutions will be able to easily push out targeted marketing messages to ATM users, offering more personalized experiences.

 Time's almost up.
 Make sure your strategy is in place.

 It might seem obvious, but the best approach for one bank may be completely unsuitable for another.
 There are best practices for migrating to Windows 10, for sure, but there is no one-size-fits-all solution.
 Each organization is different and has different challenges to tackle to make the upgrade to the new OS as smooth as possible.

 As part of your Windows 10 planning process, it is key that you have an accurate and current view of your ATM fleet, with detailed insight into each ATM in the network.
 Associated strategies of branch modernization, digitization of channels, scope and role of consumer experience plans, consumer marketing and brand positioning are some other factors that should be taken into account when drafting your migration strategy.